 The avocado is a healthy choice for several reasons, many of which are due to the monounsaturated fats it contains.
 These fats are actually able to slip through the cell membranes themselves and protect them from the damage caused by free radicals.
 Depending on the particular cells, this can result in not only better-looking skin, but also improved mental acuity and renewed youthful vigor.
 Avocados also contain boron, which helps your bones to absorb calcium better, as well as loads of fiber to flush out the toxins that contribute to premature aging.

 Although you might have hated broccoli when you were young, there’s plenty of reason to love it as you get older.
 Rich in antioxidants, broccoli boasts a pretty impressive ability to prevent disease.
-This dark green vegetable contains an almost ridiculously high amount of isothiocyanates, which are compounds known to aggressively combat cancer, by shutting off the genes that cause the disease and activating the ones that fight it.
+This dark green vegetable contains an almost ridiculously high amount of isothiocyanates.
+Isothiocyanates are compounds that is known to aggressively combat cancer.
+They work by shutting off the genes that cause the disease and activating the ones that fight it.

 If you like salmon, you should seriously consider giving Arctic char a try.
-It basically provides you with all the same benefits you would expect from wild salmon, but it’s farmed in a way that is considered more environmentally sustainable.
+It basically provides you with all the same benefits you would expect from wild salmon.
+But Arctic char is farmed in a way that is considered more environmentally sustainable.
 The amount of omega-3 fats in Arctic char is about the same (roughly 1300 milligrams in a four-ounce piece), making it an excellent choice to protect your skin from excessive or premature wrinkling.
 Omega-3 fats are also excellent for your brain cells and your eyes, ensuring that both your mind and vision remain sharp, as you age.

-The ingredient that makes pumpkin seeds a winner in the fight against aging is vitamin E. Without enough of it, your skin is much more vulnerable to damage from free radicals that can damage it greatly over time.
-If vitamin E isn’t present to take up the brunt of the attack, the inner parts of the cell are surrounded only by delicate, fatty tissues that will quickly be destroyed.
+The ingredient that makes pumpkin seeds a winner in the fight against aging is vitamin E. Without enough of it, your skin is much more vulnerable to damage from free radicals.
+This can damage your skin greatly over time.
+The inner parts of the cell are surrounded by a delicate membrane that is made of fatty tissue.
+And if vitamin E is not present to take up the brunt of the attack, then fatty tissues will quickly be destroyed.
 If pumpkin seeds are not your thing, you can also substitute with sunflower seeds or almonds.

 The last item on our list is the cucumber, but it’s actually the peel that is most valuable to someone who’s trying to turn back the clock.
 That thick, green skin is actually made of silica, which is one of the building blocks of collagen.
 Collagen is a special protein that your skin requires to keep the wrinkles at bay.
 There’s no established minimum intake yet for silica, many experts seem to think that 5 milligrams per day should suffice.
 That’s about the amount you’ll get in one complete peel.
 So if you dice an entire cucumber into your salad, your skin will appreciate it.